-Mahalaya Amavasya is the New Moon day, which is the last day of the 15-day period called Mahalaya Paksha – the important fortnight to appease your ancestors in the month of Ashwin (Sep – Oct).
+Mahalaya Amavasya is the New Moon day, which is observed on the last day of the 15-day period called Mahalaya Paksha – the important fortnight to appease your ancestors in the month of Ashwin (mid-Sep to mid-Oct).
 It is also called as Sarvapitri Amavasya or Pitru Paksha Amavasya and is the ideal day to offer Tarpanam (ancestral rituals) to your departed ancestors.

-Mahalaya Amavasya is the powerful culminating day of the Mahalaya Paksha, the critical 15-day period to satiate the restless souls of your ancestors by performing ancestral rituals or Tarpanam.
-Astronomically, on this special New Moon day, Sun and Moon together exert their gravitational pull on Earth and its creatures, thus elevating their energy to a higher level.
+Mahalaya Amavasya is the powerful culminating day of the Mahalaya Paksha, the critical 15-day period to satiate the restless souls of your ancestors by performing Tarpanam or ancestral rituals.
+Astronomically, on this special New Moon day, Sun and Moon together exert their gravitational pull on earth and its creatures, thus elevating their energy to a higher level.
 According to sacred texts, offering Tarpanam on this day is considered very auspicious and meritorious.
-If you miss to offer Tarpanam on any or all of the 14 days of the Mahalaya Paksha, you can appease them on this powerful New Moon.
-This day is also ideal for offering Tarpanam to those who dies an unnatural death by weapons or accidents.
+If you miss offering Tarpanam on any or all of the 14 days of the Mahalaya Paksha, you can appease them on this powerful New Moon.
+This day is also ideal for offering Tarpanam to those who die an unnatural death by weapons or accidents.

-According to the epic Mahabharata, when Karna died and his soul reached heaven, he was offered gold and jewels as food.
-He was confused and asked Yama for the reason behind this.
-Yama replied that Krna had donated all kinds of wealth to others when he was alive, but he has never offered food to his departed ancestors.
+According to the epic Mahabharata, when Karna died, and his soul reached heaven, he was offered gold and jewels as food.
+He was confused and asked Yama for the reason behind his suffering.
+Yama replied that Karna had donated all kinds of wealth to others when he was alive, but he has never offered food to his departed ancestors.
 As Karna was unaware of who his ancestors were until his death, he could not offer Tarpanam to them.
-Then Yama permitted to Karna to go back to the earth for a 15-day period (Mahalaya Paksha), so that he can offer food and water to appease his ancestors.
+Then Yama permitted Karna to go back to the earth for a 15-day period (Mahalaya Paksha) so that he can offer food and water to appease his ancestors.
 Karna thus performed the ancestral rituals and moved to heaven.

 Offering Tarpanam to your departed ancestors on Mahalaya Amavasya can bestow you with the following benefits: